 A help desk acts as a Single Point of Contact (SPOC) to handle a company’s internal or external queries.
 Support can be accessed via phone, email, chat, instant messaging, using social media, or undertaking self-service processes.

 A helpdesk is a tool that organizes customer communication to help businesses respond to customers more quickly and effectively.
 Using a helpdesk allows your support team to offer the best possible experience to your customers, reinforcing customer satisfaction and can positively impact retention rates.
 Helpdesks offer features to provide context and insight into customer experiences and also provide internal features to benchmark the performance of your support team.

 When compared to a call center, a help desk is more reactionary in nature, focusing on inbound customer interactions rather than accommodating prospective clients.
 Plus, as it is manned by agents with IT backgrounds, they do not perform any sales-related tasks such as offering promotions, upselling or encouraging repeat transactions.

 Functions of a Help Desk Outsourcing Service

 Help desks serve different roles, depending on who will be using them.
-For instance, if you intend to outsource your help desk operations for your customers, then the agents will most likely focus on accommodating tech-related customer concerns such as website and app glitches; route service tickets to appropriate tech specialists; quickly troubleshoot customer problems; keep tabs on frequent customer concerns.
+For instance, if you intend to outsource your help desk operations for your customers, then the agents will most likely focus on accommodating tech-related customer concerns such as website and app glitches; routing service tickets to appropriate tech specialists; quickly troubleshooting customer problems; keeping tabs on frequent customer concerns.